-Glendalough is a beautiful Valley with two lakes situated in the Wicklow Mountains National Park.
+Glendalough is a Valley with two lakes situated in the Wicklow Mountains National Park.
 Glendalough has a very old monastery that was founded by St. Kevin in the 6th century.
 The buildings that I will see in Glendalough today are the remains of churches that date to between the 10th and 12th centuries and a very well preserved Round Tower.
-Glendalough is a very busy place with a lot of visitors.
-Glendalough Visitor Centre The Visitor Centre has an exhibition that will tell me all about St Kevin and Glendalough.
-It also has a very good video about Early Irish Monasteries.
+Glendalough can be busy place with a lot of visitors.

+Glendalough Visitor Centre

+The Visitor Centre has an exhibition that will tell me all about St Kevin and Glendalough.
+It also has a video about Early Irish Saints and Monasteries.